Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Abstract

 \section{Abstract}

-In many applications of AI, the algorithm's output is framed as a suggestion to a human user.
-The user may ignore the advice or take it into consideration to modify his/her decisions.
-With the increasing prevalence of such human-AI interactions, it is important to understand how users act (or do not act) upon AI advice, and how users regard advice differently if they believe the advice come from an ``AI'' versus another human.
-In this paper, we characterize how humans use AI suggestions relative to equivalent suggestions from a group of peer humans across several experimental settings.
-We find that participants' beliefs about the human versus AI performance on a given task affects whether or not they heed the advice.
-When participants decide to use the advice, they do so similarly for human and AI suggestions.
-These results provide insights into factors that affect human-AI interactions.
+In decision support applications of AI, the AI algorithm's output is framed as a suggestion to a human user.
+The user may ignore this advice or take it into consideration to modify their decision.
+With the increasing prevalence of such human-AI interactions, it is important to understand how users react to AI advice.
+In this paper, we recruited over 1100 crowdworkers to characterize how humans use AI suggestions relative to equivalent suggestions from a group of peer humans across several experimental settings.
+We find that participants' beliefs about how human versus AI performance on a given task affects whether they heed the advice.
+When participants do heed the advice, they use it similarly for human and AI suggestions.
+Based on these results, we propose a two-stage, ``activation-integration'' model for human behavior and use it to characterize the factors that affect human-AI interactions.